-- 213. Digitalisation offers new financial services and changes business models in the financial sector.
+- Digitalisation offers new financial services and changes business models in the financial sector.
 Significant shifts towards digital products are already visible, for example, in the payment market with a marked shift from cash to digital payments.
-S CHART 53 The volume of online payments, which are typically made using credit cards, bank transfers and e-payment solutions, more than tripled between 2017 and 2023.
+DCHART 53 The volume of online payments, which are typically made using credit cards, bank transfers and e-payment solutions, more than tripled between 2017 and 2023.
 In shops, consumers more frequently pay with debit and credit cards or mobile payment apps and less frequently with cash.
-Even for payments between individuals, cash has lost ground to digital solutions. - 214.
-Against this backdrop, this year's Productivity Report analyses cost efficiency ITEMS 242 FF. and digitalisation ITEMS 248 FF. in the German financial sector.
-In particular, it highlights the opportunities and risks of digital innovation for different financial institutions and agents: digital innovation promises new products - e.g. mobile payment solutions or peer-to-peer (P2P) lending - to users of financial services like payments, savings products and loans.
-I GLOSSARY They improve convenience in the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
-ITEMS 259 FF.
-In addition, there is better financial inclusion customer groups who - often due to a lack of traditional collateral - had only limited access to certain financial services.
-ITEMS 266 FF.
-Digitalisation offer financial institutions potential cost reductions, for example via automated business processes or credit scoring with alternative data sources such as the 'digital footprint'.
-ITEMS 256 FF.
+Even for payments between individuals, cash has lost ground to digital solutions. - Against this backdrop, this year's Productivity Report analyses cost efficiency with the Serman digitalisation with the German financial sector.
+In particular, it highlights the opportunities and risks of digital innovation for different financial institutions and agents: digital innovation promises new products e.g. mobile payment solutions or peer-to-peer (P2P) lending to users of financial services like payments, savings products and loans. will Glossary They improve convenience in the sense of greater flexibility and availability (e.g. through app- or web-based interaction). with the sense of tradition, there is better financial inclusion customer groups who often due to a lack of traditional collateral had only limited access to certain financial services. with traditional collateral had only limited access to certain financial services. with the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. through app- or web-based interaction).
+With the sense of greater flexibility and availability (e.g. t

+≥ CHART 53

-❑ CHART 53 Payment volume in Germany1 By means of payment and situation
+Payment volume in Germany1

+By means of payment and situation